About the Program

 Applicants should have sufficient undergraduate training to undertake graduate work in the chosen field.
 This includes such undergraduate majors as: biological sciences, structural biology, physics, math, and/or chemistry.
 Laboratory experience is expected.

 Typical students admitted to the program have demonstrated outstanding potential as a research scientist and have clear academic aptitude in multiple disciplines, as well as excellent communication skills.
-This is assessed based on research experience, grades, standardized exams, course selection, essays, personal background, and letters of recommendation.
+This is assessed based on research experience, course selection and grades, essays (statement of purpose & personal history), and letters of recommendation.

 GRE general and subject tests are not required, and will not be seen by the review committee even if submitted.